ayala-shtreicher/Atida/תרגיל 2/חלק א/README.md

 <!-- Set up the database connection by modifying the appsettings.json file.
 Update the connection string with your database credentials and other relevant information. -->

-Apply the database migrations to create the necessary tables by running the following command: update-database
+Apply the database migrations to create the necessary tables by running the following command in Package Manager Console: update-database

 <!-- Start the API by running the following command: